-- Right to social security if needed (article 22);
+- Right to social security if needed (Article 22);

-- Right to healthcare and education (article 25 and article 26);
+- Right to healthcare and education (Article 25 and Article 26);

 - Youth (children and students);

-- The sick and unable to work;
+- The sick and those unable to work;

 The basic youth income consists of a basic package of food, drink, clothing, and the free use of education, study materials, and healthcare.
-When needed, this could also include the use of public transport to school and back.
+Where needed, this could also include the use of public transport to school and back.
 This basic income can be provided in goods and/or partly as monetary payment.

-The basic income for the sick and those unable to work consists of an income (almost) 100% of the minimum wage and the right to free use of the healthcare system.
+The basic income for the sick and those unable to work consists of an income of (almost) 100% of the minimum wage and the right to free use of the healthcare system.

-The basic income for the elderly consists of an income (almost) 100% of the minimum wage and the right to free use of the healthcare system.
+The basic income for the elderly consists of an income of (almost) 100% of the minimum wage and the right to free use of the healthcare system.

 Additional lifetime savings scheme